A matching decoder for bivariate bicycle codes: Decoder

 \subsubsection{Determining a correction}

-{At this stage, we briefly digress to describe a general prescription for decoders to determine corrections.
-In its simplest terms, a decoder needs only to estimate the number of errors it suspects lie on a generating set of logical operators.
+At this stage, we briefly digress to describe a general prescription for decoders to determine corrections.
+In its simplest terms, a decoder needs only to estimate the parity of errors on a generating set of logical operators.
 Given an error $E$, we must estimate the commutators $b_{\overline{L}} =[E,{\overline{L}}]$ for each generating logical operator ${\overline{L}}$.
 Having obtained $\{b_{\overline{L}}\}$, we may simply propose some initial correction $C'$ which is readily achieved by using the destabilizers~\cite{aaronson_2004improved} of the code.
 We then take this initial correction and find the true correction $C = {\overline{L}}'C'$ where ${\overline{L}}' $ is some logical operator we choose such that $[C,{\overline{L}}] = [E,{\overline{L}}]$ for all ${\overline{L}}$.
-Thus, the performance of a decoder is determined by its ability to correctly determine $b_{\overline{L}}$ for each ${\overline{L}}$.}

 Having extracted ${\overline{L}} = P_1$ from $\Sigma$ above, we now describe how we determine $b_{\overline{L}}$ using matching on $\mathcal{G}_{\Sigma}$.
 We start off by considering a simplified noise model where errors only happen on the support of ${\overline{L}}$.
 Using the definitions given above, we argue that an error $E$ that commutes (anticommutes) with ${\overline{L}}$ must necessarily produce a syndrome with an even (odd) parity of stabilizer generators in both subsets $S\in\Sigma^U$ and $S\in\Sigma^V$.
 It follows that